 “To have a compliance strategy, you need to start by knowing what the rules are.
 That might sound trite, but you need a system for keeping current as the rules change,” Stirling said.

-Businesses are generally good at evolving their practices in the face of law and regulation changes.
-While there’s a level of adjustment when new laws are implemented, companies tend to adapt efficiently, he explained.
+Australian businesses are generally good at evolving their practices in the face of law and regulation changes.
+While there’s a level of adjustment when new laws are implemented, Australian companies tend to adapt efficiently, he explained.

 Identifying the type of employment relationship a business has with its workers is crucial to getting the rules right.
 This has become more important as the types of work relationships have multiplied.

 “With the gig economy growing, more and more workers are being engaged to work in nontraditional ways.
 Generally, a worker in your business will be either an employee or an independent contractor.
 Businesses need to be careful to assign workers to the right category because getting this wrong means that they may not meet all the wage laws that apply,” said Stirling.

 Once the rules are known, it’s time for the business to assess and implement solutions to comply with those rules.
 The solutions can be more than just the obvious.

 For example, employee scheduling can play a key role in wage compliance.
 When creating schedules, managers need to be aware of when overtime will apply and how much the business must pay for those hours when it does.
 This becomes challenging for managers with a group of employees under different working arrangements.
 Without good solutions, things can fall through the cracks, resulting in underpayment or higher labour costs.

 The real cost of noncompliance